 Q. Are opening times and the class timetable the same?

 A. Opening times remain the same, 6am to 9.30pm Mon-Fri, 8am to 7pm Sat/Sun.
 The class timetable has fewer classes due to new measures.

 Q. What about mats and other equipment?

 A. Please use your own mat if you can.
 We will have a range of cleaning solutions in place for the safe use of equipment.
 Please bring a wipe-down towel.

-Q. Are the showers, loos, changing rooms, ad saunas in use?
+Q. Are the showers, loos, changing rooms, and saunas in use

 A. Please shower at home if you can.
 Loos are available, as are the changing rooms, though we’d encourage you to avoid using them.
 Saunas are closed currently due to the current health situation.

 Q. My membership is frozen, do I need to do anything to rejoin?